DavidSchinazi/jazzlights/README.md

 7. Configure Ubuntu

         While installing:
-          Use fish / otto as username and password Enable auto-login
+          Use fish / .... as username and password Enable auto-login
         Install updates
         Add terminal to quick-launch